Paul Newman occupies a unique position in Hollywood history.

 “Why go out for a hamburger when you can have steak at home?”

-Didn’t know!
-Newman was a student of Strasberg’s in New York with the likes of Marlon Brando before he appeared in a single Hollywood film.
-In fact, Newman was “in” enough with the method acting crowd that he, Brando, and James Dean were often up for the same parts in films when the three future legends first started their Hollywood careers.
+Paul Newman was a student of Lee Strasberg’s in New York with the likes of Marlon Brando before he appeared in a single Hollywood film.
+And when Newman, Brando, and James Dean first started their Hollywood careers, they were often up for the same roles.

-Newman was considered for the Brando role in On the Waterfront (1954), and screen tested with Dean for a part in East of Eden (1955).
-(Watch the legendary, hilarious, and electric screen test here!)
-Newman was skipped over for the part of Dean’s brother in the film.
-The role instead went to Richard Davalos, who then…did not become a star…while Newman became Paul Newman!
+Interesting side note: Newman was skipped over for the part of Dean’s brother, Aaron Trask, in East of Eden (1955).
+The role instead went to Richard Davalos, who then…did not become a star.
 Davalos eventually played a small supporting role to Newman’s Cool Hand Luke Jackson in Cool Hand Luke (1967).
-How’s that for irony!

 He Wasn't Sexy

-With age, Newman obviously shed his “Mr. Shaker Heights” square-ness, and became one of the most desirable men in America!
+With age, Newman shed his “Mr. Shaker Heights”–a nod to his Ohio hometown roots–square-ness, and became one of the most desirable men in the world.